 The internal timer is controlled by the DLY pin which has a bidirectional current source and two limiting comparators.
-A capacitor connected from DLY-to-GND sets the delay time for two functions.
-On start up, DLY sets the time from power good to the release of the POR.
-At shut down, the delay sets the time from disable (EN pin driven low) to actual ramp down of the output voltage.
-The current source is +/-1μA, which charges the capacitor from ~150mV (nominal disabled DLY voltage) to ~1.25V.
+A capacitor connected from DLY to GND sets the delay time for two functions.
+On start up, DLY sets the time from the nominal output voltage is reached to the release of the POR.
+At shut down. the delay sets the time from disable (EN pin driven low) to actual ramp down of the output voltage.
+The current source is ±1μA, which charges the capacitor from ~150mV (nominal disabled DLY voltage) to ~1.25V.
 At turn on, the DLY cap begins to charge when the output voltage reaches 90% of the target value.
 When the capacitor reaches 1.25V, the output of the POR is released to go high.
 At turn off, the DLY cap begins to discharge when the EN is driven low.
 When the cap reaches ~150mV the output is ramped down.
 Both delays are nominally the same, and are calculated by the same formula:

-$$T{DLY} = \left(1.1\right) \left(\frac{C{DLY}}{1\mu A}\right)$$
+$$T{DLY} = (1.1) \left(\frac{C{DLY}}{1\mu A} \right)$$